-How to Buy the Right CPU
+How to Buy the Right CPU: A Guide for 2019

 What do you need more: clock speed, cores or threads?

-The answer to this question really depends on your needs.
-Higher clocks translate to quicker responsiveness and program load times (though RAM and storage speed is key there as well).
+The answer to this question really depends on your regular computing tasks.
+Higher clocks translate to quicker responsiveness and program load times (though RAM and storage speed is key here as well).
 Higher clock speeds also mean single-threaded tasks (like audio editing and certain older applications) can happen faster.
 Many popular games are still lightly threaded.

 But many modern programs can take advantage of lots of cores and threads.
 If you do lots of multitasking or edit high-res videos, or do other complex, time-consuming CPU-heavy tasks, you should prioritize the number of cores.
 But for the vast majority of gamers and general-purpose computer users, a clock speed ranging from 3-4GHz with four to eight cores is plenty.